NMathar/gravcms-dev-starter/README.md

 https://getgrav.org/

-This is a perfekt ready to run Dev Environment to Build fast and flexible your Grave CMS Homepage.
+This is a perfekt ready to run Dev Environment to build fast and flexible your Grave CMS Homepage.

 ## Requirements